marco476/routing-manager/README.md

 # PHP performance-oriented Routing manager
-This library is a **PHP performance-oriented routing manager** working with routes setted as:
+This library is **PHP performance-oriented routing manager** working with routes setted as:

 * Array
 * YAML file